-- If the disputed domain name has not been allocated yet: - 1. it will be registered in favor of the complainant, provided that the complainant is the only existing Sunrise eligible application; or - 2. if there is more than one Sunrise eligible application for that domain name, the contention resolution process will begin or continue for the remaining Sunrise eligible applications, including that of the complainant. - If the disputed domain name has already been allocated in favor of a third party that fulfilled the Sunrise Eligibility Requirements, the domain name will go to contention, provided that the complainant had notified the Registry Operator in due time of its intention to submit a complaint pursuant to Section 2.2 (b) of this SDRP.

-If the disputed domain name has already been allocated in favor of a third party with an inferior right than that of the complainant, the domain name will be registered in favor of the complainant provided that the complainant had notified the Registry Operator in due time of its intention to submit a pursuant to Section 2.2 (b) of this SDRP.
+- a.
+If the disputed domain name has not been allocated yet: - 1. it will be registered in favor of the complainant, provided that the complainant is the only existing Sunrise eligible application; or - 2. if there is more than one Sunrise eligible application for that domain name, the contention resolution process will begin or continue for the remaining Sunrise eligible applications, including that of the complainant. - b.
+If the disputed domain name has already been allocated in favor of a third party that fulfilled the Sunrise Eligibility Requirements, the domain name will go to contention, provided that the complainant had notified the Registry Operator in due time of its intention to submit a complaint pursuant to Section 2.2 (b) of this SDRP. - c.
+If the disputed domain name has already been allocated in favor of a third party with basis on a right of lower priority (according to the .paris Launch Policy) than that of the complainant, the domain name will be registered in favor of the complainant provided that the complainant had notified the Registry Operator in due time of its intention to submit a pursuant to Section 2.2 (b) of this SDRP.